jFensch/wayfinder-os/README.md

 - **State Toggles**: Switch between `Flow`, `Anxious`, `Sad`, and `Shutdown` modes.
 - **Dynamic Visualization**: Brain regions and neural pathways animate in response to the selected state.
 - **Interactive Exploration**: Click on any region to learn about its function and metaphorical role.
-- **Poetic Tooltips**: Hover any region to see its metaphorical description.
+- **Region Name Tooltips**: Hover over a region to see its name; click for the full description.
 - **State-Driven Behaviors**:
   - **Anxious**: Amygdala glows and pulses, overall activity is heightened.
   - **Flow**: Frontal lobes are highlighted, with smooth, connected energy patterns.